unraid/docs/docs/unraid-os/manual/storage-management.md

 fix the file system.

-The BTRFS documentation suggests that its `--repair` option be used only if you have been advised by \"a developer or an experienced user\".
+The BTRFS documentation suggests that its `--repair` option be used only if you have been advised by "a developer or an experienced user".
 As of August 2022, the SLE documentation recommends using a Live CD, performing a backup and only using the repair option as a last resort.